 Fish for Small Tanks

 While there are not many fish species that are suitable for tanks as small as 5 gallons (20 liters) because of preference to live in groups or high levels of activity which can be limited by little space.
-Nonetheless, the popular fish species like Siamese fighting fish (Betta splendens) and the Least Killifish both qualify.
+Nonetheless, popular fish species like Siamese fighting fish (Betta splendens) and the Least Killifish both qualify.

 Least Killifish (Heterandia formosa) is definitely one of the smallest species of freshwater fish.
 Its characteristics include an olive coloration, transparent tail fin, and dark stripes which run laterally on both sides of their small body.